 It depends on the type of pan you choose.
-We tend to recommend low maintenance pans because otherwise, making pizza at home becomes a nightmare.
-What you always have to remember is that a pizza pan or a pizza tray cannot be put in the dishwasher, it will lose its properties, and the dough may start sticking to the bottom.
+I tend to recommend low-maintenance pans because otherwise, making pizza at home becomes a nightmare.
+You always have to remember that a pizza pan or a pizza tray cannot be put in the dishwasher; it will lose its properties, and the dough may start sticking to the bottom.

 2. Should a pizza pan have holes?

 For many people, a perforated pan promotes airflow so that the dough can cook evenly.
 This may be true at a certain level, but if you want to cook your pizza like an Italian, you don’t need a pan with holes.
-To be honest, in Italy, this type of pizza trays do not exist and it is not used, so it’s up to you if you want to give them a try: we don’t know anything about pizza pans with holes, so we won’t recommend using them.
+To be honest, in Italy, this type of pizza tray does not exist, and it is not used, so it’s up to you if you want to give them a try: I don’t know anything about pizza pans with holes, so I won’t recommend using them.

 3. Can you cook pizza on a baking tray?

 Yes, you can.
-That’s why we have also listed the best baking trays or cookie sheets where to cook your pizza.
+That’s why I have also listed the best baking trays or cookie sheets to cook your pizza.
 You’ll get a bigger pizza, a bit more crispy, and to be cut into squares.

 4. Do I have to grease my pizza pan before adding the dough?

-No, we don’t recommend greasing your pizza tray: just sprinkle a little flour on the bottom of your pan which will help the dough not to stick.
+No, I don’t recommend greasing your pizza tray: just sprinkle a little flour on the bottom of your pan, which will help the dough not to stick.